hindutva/hindutva.github.io/main/social-cultivation/dharma/aashrama/advice/k_to_women.md

 ## Intro
 - Source [here](https://twitter.com/katyyayanii/status/1257289551271342080).
 - Date: Aug 2020.
-- Background of author: Artist.??
+- Background of author: Artist.
+From mithilA.
+Married 2 years, with 1 kid.

 I'm writing this thread on how should be a hindu woman's acharan with whatever little understanding I have.
 Forgive me for any त्रुटि.

+### Disclaimers
-P.S.
-This is not moral policing or dictation to anyone, it's my personal opinion and experience.
+- This is not moral policing or dictation to anyone, it's my personal opinion and experience.
 Also this thread is concerning women so o please don't ask why not men has to do, I'll write on men some other day.
+- It's a thread about normal families with normal lives, not about abusive families.

 ## Pre marital conduct